NCBI-Hackathons/GenomicRobots/README.md

 A simplistic web-based tool that simplifies extraction of genotypic information.

 # Conclusion:
-Our findings showed most institutions have databases through which de-identified can be shared but the issue of a simplistic workflow to retrieve and share genotypic information remains a major challenge.
+Our findings showed most institutions have databases through which de-identified genomic data can be shared but the issue of a simplistic workflow to retrieve and share genotypic information remains a major challenge.
 This web-based tool simplifies the process of retriving genotypic information.